crueter/pacebin/README.md

 # pacebin

-A dead-simple, self-hostable, filesystem-backed pastebin, written in C using [Mongoose](https://cesanta.com).
+A dead-simple, self-hostable, filesystem-backed pastebin and file hosting service, written in C using [Mongoose](https://mongoose.ws/).

-This project is largely based off of my [clink](https://git.swurl.xyz/swirl/clink) project.
+This project is largely based off of my [clink](https://git.swurl.xyz/swirl/clink.git) project.
 Almost all the main code comes from there, and it uses the exact same design philosophies.

-Please access this project on my [Gitea](https://git.swurl.xyz/swirl/pacebin) instance, NOT GitHub.
+Please access this project on my [Gitea](https://git.swurl.xyz/swirl/pacebin.git) instance, NOT GitHub.

 ## Maintenance Note
 This project is still maintained!
 Occasional certificate expirations may occur, this is due to disputes between my ISP and I regarding server hosting and certificate renewal.
 Please be patient, I have a life. :)